 Moral of the story, make sure you have your value proposition organized so you can tell the most compelling story to your potential buyers who likely know exactly what they are looking to acquire.

-Who is buying Medicare books of business?
+Who is buying insurance books of business?

 - Larger FMOs with a focus on Medicare agent and Medicare sales growth.